vechain-energy/grant-program/applications/oracle.vechain.energy.md

 ### Overview

-It is currently impossible to get verified fiat value for VET purely on VeChain.
+It is currently impossible to get verified fiat value for VET and VTHO purely on VeChain.
 A trusted oracle providing accurate data is required to bring in trusted data to the blockchain.

 This project will bring VET/USD and VTHO/USD price to Vechain, allowing everyone to utilize fiat pricing in their dApps.

-The main functionality will be open sourced on GitHub, to allow everyone to adapt to their own needs or suggest improvements for the future.
+The functionality will be open sourced on GitHub, to allow everyone to adapt to their own needs and run their own oracles or suggest improvements for the future.

 ### Project Details